 Online grocery penetration is calculated as online sales as a percentage of net sales, excluding sales from gasoline, bol, Etos and Gall & Gall.
-Management believes that this measure provides insights into the value of our online grocery business.
+Ahold Delhaize's management believes that this measure provides insights into the value of our online grocery business.